kishanpatel789/kp_data_dev_site/content/posts/002_SnowflakeWithTerraform.md

 }
 ```

 The root `main.tf` file also lists modules that are loaded into the configuration.
 [Terraform modules](https://developer.hashicorp.com/terraform/language/modules) are a great way to group resources that are used together; they can be also be used to package and reuse Terraform configurations between projects.
 We have one module "snowflake" which expects a variable for the service user's password.
 The variable is passed to the Terraform executable at runtime as an environment variable to avoid committing the password to the code's repository.
-The password can be stored in the file `.env` and declared in the `variables.tf` file.
+The declared in the `variables.tf` file.
+The password can be stored in the file `.env` with the prefix `TF_VAR_`.
+Terraform will read environment variables with this prefix and load them to any variables defined in the Terraform configuration files.

 ```bash
 # .env